CorMazz/chronolab/chronolab/README.md

 ## Last Thing I Was Working On

-Got the plot to load in more than 1 column, but it looks like the data is whack.
-Check that out, then get the plot to follow the video again and you're halfway done.
+Times should be correct.
+Give that a second look, then get the plot to follow the video.